Norm Nelson was President of

 Middle East Understanding (EMEU), and a Board of Advisors member of

-service organizations in India and Egypt.
-He was recently named to the
+service organizations in India and Egypt and was appointed to the

 national Mission Network Task Force on Iraq of the Presbyterian Church